scalesim-project/scale-sim-v3/README.md

 If you are running from sources for the first time and do not have all the dependencies installed, please install them first  using the following command.

 ```$ pip3 install -r <scale_sim_repo_root>/requirements.txt```

-### *Using Sparsity in SCALE-Sim*

-Sparsity refers to the presence of many zero or empty values in a dataset, matrix, or model, making it computationally efficient.
-For a deeper dive into sparsity and its usage, refer to the ```README_Sparsity.md``` file.

 ## Tool inputs